MarcoIeni/cargo-assist/README.md

 cannot trigger other workflow runs.

-Therefore, your `on: pull_request` or `on: push` workflows won't run on *cargo-fmt-bot* commits if you don't specify a token in the `actions/checkout` step.
+Therefore, your `on: pull_request` or `on: push` workflows won't run on *cargo-assist* commits if you don't specify a token in the `actions/checkout` step.

 You can learn more in the GitHub [docs](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

 ## How to trigger further workflow runs

-If you want to run CI checks on *cargo-fmt-bot* commits, you need to use one of the following methods.
+If you want to run CI checks on *cargo-assist* commits, you need to use one of the following methods.

 ### Trigger workflow manually